FRC3636/docs/src/wpilib/commands-and-subsystems.md

 If you don't understand concurrency, it might seem rather mystical, so
 I hope to demystify it a bit here.

+// IDK if the sandwitch metaphor is very helpful

 Most likely,
 all the programs you've written so far have been synchronous.